The Broomway: Notoriety

 Often compared to the similarly dangerous path across Morecambe Bay, the Broomway has long been notorious as "the most perilous byway in England".
-It has earned this reputation by virtue of the disorienting nature of its environment in poor visibility, and near inevitability of death by drowning for anyone still out on the sands when the tide comes in.
+It has earned this reputation by virtue of the disorientating nature of its environment in poor visibility, and near inevitability of death by drowning for anyone still out on the sands when the tide comes in.
 Many people have died on it over the years.
 Writing in 1867, the Rochford historian Philip Benton described the risks for those without a guide, and said that others succumbed to the "pleasurable excitement" of the dangers: "some farmers would stay [on the mainland] to the last, and then race the tide, and swim the creeks.
 Some of those who have been used to the sands all their lives have there yielded up their breath, and many hair-breadth escapes are recorded".
 Benton recorded the deaths of, amongst others, Thomas Jackson, a Rochford apothecary, in 1711; Thomas Miller, a surgeon, thrown from his horse in 1805; William Harvey, a shepherd who was thought to have drowned in 1857 after being led astray by a navigation light; and Mr. Gardner of Havengore, who became lost at night while returning along his own headway.
 Benton had himself become lost on the sands in fog while shooting, and only escaped with "timely assistance".
 In addition to the tide, fog and the risk of being swept away crossing the creeks, there were many "holes" in the mud away from the main path, particularly near the creeks, in which unwary travellers might become trapped.

 Despite it being used daily by the district's postmen, even experienced locals remained at risk on the Broomway: in March 1917, one of the "leading farmer[s] on the island" was drowned one evening returning along the Broomway from Rochford Market.
 The Foulness Burial Register records 66 bodies recovered from the sands since 1600, with perhaps over 100 people having been drowned in total.
 The area Public Right of Way Officer's advice is that the Broomway should only be walked with a local guide.

+In 2026, an Amazon delivery van became stranded on the Broomway after following automated GPS navigation instructions towards Foulness island.